 Three weekly waste collections

-You can now recycle plastic bags and soft plastic packaging for recycling at kerbside.
+You can also now recycle plastic bags and soft plastic packaging at kerbside.
 Download our leaflet on soft plastics to find out more.

 The move to three-weekly black bin collections is in line with our Recycling and Waste strategy, which aims to reduce non-recycled waste and reach a recycling rate of 70 per cent by 2030.
 These changes will significantly reduce the costs associated with collecting and treating waste in North Somerset and generate savings of over £1 million to help fund vital local services.

-As part of the changes, we are also introducing new collection vehicles to all routes by the end of June.
-The new vehicles have larger compartments for collecting batteries, clothes, small electrical items and vapes to make these collections more reliable.
+New collection vehicles are being introduced during summer 2025.
+The vehicles have larger compartments for collecting batteries, clothes, small electrical items and vapes to make these collections more reliable.
+They also have a dedicated compartment for plastic bags and soft plastic wrapping.

 Plastic bags and soft plastic wrapping